Reversible Poisson-Kirchhoff Systems: Examples

-Examples~\eqref{ex:NormNorm} and~\eqref{ex:PoiPoi} of Table~\ref{tab:examples} correspond to models with Gaussian and Poisson marginals respectively.
+Models~\ref{ex:NormNorm} and~\ref{ex:PoiPoi} correspond to models with Gaussian and Poisson marginals respectively.
 Both models have a particularly nice explicit dynamics.
 These models are new to the best of our knowledge and look interesting to study further.
-The explicit formulas hint that a finer analysis might be possible.
-For instance, is it possible to check whether these models, as the classical LPP models do, admit fluctuations of their potential related to the KPZ theory and the Tracy-Widom distribution ?
+In model~\ref{ex:PoiPoi}, one can show that the potential has the same distribution as the difference of two independent Poisson variables, which gives rise to a law of large number with fluctuation of order $n^{1/4}$ with asymptotically Gaussian distribution.